 In early June 2021, the Swedish legislator approved new legislation attributable to the Swedish implementation of BRRD II.
 The new legislation entered into force on 1 July 2021, including, inter alia, amendments to the applicable minimum MREL requirement.
 Amongst other things, the new legislation stipulates that the new MREL requirements shall be fully complied with from 1 January 2024.
 This includes a minimum Pillar 1 subordination requirement for "top-tier" banks.
-This Pillar 1 subordination requirement is to be satisfied with own funds and other eligible MREL instruments meeting the applicable CRR requirements, including MREL instruments constituting senior nonpreferred debt.
+This Pillar 1 subordination requirement is to be satisfied with own funds and other eligible MREL instruments meeting the applicable CRR requirements, including MREL instruments constituting senior non-preferred debt.
 As a result, the Issuer will be required to meet the MREL requirements within the required timeframes.
 This may require the Issuer to issue debt that can be bailed in.
-Noncompliance with such requirements could result in the relevant authority withdrawing the Issuer's licence.
+If the Issuer was to experience difficulties in raising such eligible liabilities, it would have to reduce its lending or investments in other operations.
+This is likely to lead to a decrease in the Issuer's revenue which, if its costs remain unchanged, would decrease its operating result.
+Furthermore, non-compliance with such requirements could result in the relevant authority withdrawing the Issuer's licence.

 For institutions and groups with operations in more than one jurisdiction (such as the Group), cross-border cooperation and coordination between relevant authorities is necessary for an effective resolution and resolution planning.
 For these purposes, the BRRD provides for the establishment of resolution colleges.
 Resolution planning, joint decisions and cross-border implications are also of significance in relation to MREL.
 While the group-level resolution authority sets its proposal on MREL for the parent and at the consolidated level, the proposal needs to be reconciled with and assessed against MREL set for each subsidiary.
 The links between MREL and the resolution plan have also been addressed in the draft regulatory technical standards issued by EBA, with the two joint decisions - the joint decision on the group resolution plan and resolvability assessment, and the joint decision on MREL - running in parallel.
-It is not possible to predict how, in relation to the Issuer and the Group, the cooperation between the National Debt Office, the DFSA (being the Danish authority in charge of MREL and resolution planning) and other relevant authorities will function in practice.
+It is not possible to predict how, in relation to the Issuer and the Group, the cooperation between the Swedish National Debt Office, the DFSA (being the Danish authority in charge of MREL and resolution planning) and other relevant authorities will function in practice.